Stressed-out people have more heart attacks. Here's why.

 A new study using brain scans shows how stress might cause heart attacks: people whose fear centers are more active also have a higher risk of heart attack or stroke.

-The findings point to the amygdala - often called the fear center in the brain.
-But the nut-sized pair of structures are linked with various forms of stress, not just fear.
+The findings point to the amygdala — often called the fear center in the brain.
+But the amygdala, which are a nut-sized pair of structures, are linked with various forms of stress, not just fear.

 People whose amygdalas seemed more active during brain scans were more likely to have a heart attack, stroke, or other serious heart event over the next three to four years, the team of researchers found.